 Check out Australia Zoo’s Barking Owl!

-Australia Zoo is home to a you-beaut bird of prey, the barking owl!
-For your chance to get up close and personal with our beautiful barking owl, keep your eyes peeled for our Wandering Wildlife Team.
-Don’t miss the birds show LIVE! as our birds of prey take to the skies.
+Australia Zoo is home to a you-beaut bird of prey – the barking owl!
+Don’t miss the Birds of Prey LIVE! as our incredible raptors take to the skies.
 Woo-hoo!

 Barking owls are found throughout all mainland states and territories of Australia and even into Papua New Guinea.
 As their names suggests, the barking owl does in fact bark and growl, just like a dog!
 This vocalisation is used as a mating and/or territorial call to warn off any would-be trespassers or predators.